… in the mayor’s words

 Having spent our childhood and teens in small Austrian villages, we were both ready for a bigger city after high school.
 I moved to Salzburg and Vienna for college, with semesters abroad in Salamanca (Spain), and Chicago.
 David moved to Brazil for a year and later went to University in Vienna & Chicago.
 All of these cities broadened our culinary horizons.

-In 2014, my husband, David, and I moved to the Boston area.
+In 2014, David and I moved to the Boston area.
 David is an aerospace engineer at MIT and I am working as a cooking instructor.
 In addition, I am writing a cooking column about U.S. food for the Viennese daily “Der Standard” (see Boston Globe article).
 We have moved 11 times in the last 12 years, and have cooked on 14 different stoves during this time.
 All these trips and moves are reflected in my cooking, but I have never loosened the grip of my deliciously strong Austrian roots.

 What we eat and cook